favrecr/resources/connecting_apps.md

 ## Viewing an alias
 {: #view_alias}

 After you create a connection between an IAM-managed service and an app, the alias is displayed on the **Connections** tab of the connected app.
-Additionally, the alias is displayed as a running service instance on your resource list, and contains a **Connections** tab only when you open it.
+Additionally, the alias is displayed as a running service instance on the My resource page, and contains a **Connections** tab only when you open it.

-1. Go to your resource list.
+1. Go to the My resources page.
 2. From the **Application Services** table, click the name of the service instance to open the service details view.
 If it has a **Connections** tab only, it's an alias.

 ## Deleting an alias